 Lord Lynwood’s sister complied, and with only a bit of focus remaining on keeping her ward up, Siobhan turned the rest of her mind toward creation.
 ‘A modification of my own dreamless sleep spell.
 Better components, more power, and with a healing factor.
-It needs to be actively cast for the whole duration of sleep, rather than placed and released like I do with my own bedding.
+It needs to be actively cast for the whole duration of sleep, rather than placed and released like I do with my own castings.
 If I can improve his rate of regeneration while he sleeps, simply boosting his own natural processes, perhaps he won’t need as many hours, and there will be less chance of him growing a tolerance to repeated healing spells or potions.
 Alas, if only I could get someone to cast this spell on me…’

 She looked up some time later, a finished spell array fresh under her pen, to find herself surrounded by scribble-covered papers, her hands smeared with ink, and her fingers cramped from writing.

 Lynwood’s people had returned, and brought with them almost a dozen other people—likely the thaumaturges she had requested.
 One of the other tables was covered with spell components, and among them sat a small star-maple sapling in a pot.
-The sheer efficiency was almost astounding.
-She couldn’t have been working for more than a couple hours.
+The sheer efficiency was astounding.
+She couldn’t have been working for more than a couple of hours.

 Siobhan pried open her fingers to release the pen and stood.